New engineering jobs don’t need to be intimidating. By using proven engineering job advice tips, you can hit the ground running.

 As a young engineer, to not look like an idiot, I nodded my head in agreeance a lot.
 I often didn’t say, “I don’t know.”
 The reality was, I really didn’t know.
 I just didn’t want to look like an idiot.

 Now from one perspective, this forced me to learn a lot on my own.
 And frankly, I became a better engineer for it, in my pursuit to not look like an idiot.
 On the flip side, I could have saved myself a lot of frustration and time, by simply saying the 3 words.

 And guess what, it’s totally okay to say, “I don’t know.”
 For one, you probably won’t look like an idiot.
 Even more, it’s always best to look like an “idiot,” than to have a $10,000,000 mistake on your hands.

-I thought about it long and hard for a good while, as I fidgeted around.
+I thought about it long and hard, as I fidgeted around.
 Eventually, I mustered up the strength and said “I don’t know, explain it to me.”

 What happened next was both amazing and amusing.
 No one else in the room knew anything either.
 No one could properly explain the new design direction.
 These were all engineers with 30 plus years of experience too who at the time looked intimidating to me.

 So, my words became a catalyst to a new discussion for understanding.
-Because no one else wanted to come off as an idiot either.
-The point is, these three words can be very powerful!
+Because no one else wanted to come off as the idiot either.
+The moral of the story is, these three words can be very powerful!

 First engineering job advice tips wrap up

 Your first engineering job can without a doubt be stressful.
 But you can make the experience much better by following the tips in this article.
 Then in no time, you’ll become the experienced engineer showing new engineers the ropes.